 Doctors measure the numbers of different blood cells by taking a blood test.
 This is called a blood count or full blood count.
-They will check your blood count often before, during and after treatment.
+Your team will check your blood count often before, during and after treatment.
 This is because the treatment will affect the levels of your blood cells.

 Before treatment, doctors will also check your blood group, clotting and iron levels and how well your kidneys, liver and bones work.
-They will also check for viruses, for example, HIV, hepatitis A, B and C, and syphilis.
+They will also check for viruses.
+For example, HIV, hepatitis A, B and C, and syphilis.
+This is also referred to as virology testing.